DazRisk was founded by Peter N.C. Davies in 2009.

 Peter founded Sailfish Systems in 1990.
 In 1992 Sailfish introduced the first full-valuation, historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
 This system was licensed by JP Morgan at the same time Sailfish was invited to introduce RiskMetrics with JP Morgan in 1994.
 Sailfish Systems was sold to Reuters in 1995, where it continues as part of the Kondor+ system.

 Peter then founded Askari, which developed a three-dimensional risk model that included dynamic portfolios changing over time.
 The initial clients were Mobil Corporation, the Development Bank of Canada and State Street Bank.
 The system was particularly focused on asset and liability managers but the use of a precise valuation library led trading banks and hedge funds to use it for both valuation and risk.
 Askari was sold in 1998 to State Street Bank, where he continued to work for four years, including running the development of the technology platform for the institutional investment management outsourcing business.
 Askari was later sold to the software company DST Systems, where is remains today.
+State Street retained an internal license and the TruView system is processing in excess of USD 3 trillion a day for institutional invetsors.

 Return To Being A Practitioner